browserengineering/book/book/text.md

 31
 ```

-[^9]: The sum at the end of this snippet may not work on your machine:
+[^9]: It's a bit of a coincidence that the sum of the individual
-    the width of a word is not always the sum of the widths of its
+    letters is the sum of the word.
+Tk uses fractional pixels
-    letters.
-That's because Tk uses fractional pixels internally, but
+    internally, but rounds up to return whole pixels in the `measure`
-    rounds up to return whole pixels.
-For example, some fonts use
+    call.
+Plus, some fonts use something called *kerning* to shift
-    something called *kerning* to shift letters a little bit when
+    letters a little bit when particular pairs of letters are next to
-    particular pairs of letters are next to one another.
+    one another.

 You can use this information to lay text out on the page.
 For example,